PedroAlvesV/Snakey/README.md

 Snakey is a remake of the classic [_Snake_](https://en.wikipedia.org/wiki/Snake_(video_game)) with new features and different gameplay styles.

-Currently, it is still in early development, featuring only the basics of the original game.
+Currently, it is in constant development, so, until the first release, don't expect it to work properly.

 ## Todo

-* Add HUD
+* Fix menus actions handling
+* Create missing menu widgets
-* Add menus
+* Add missing menus
-* Add borderless option
+* Add borderless field option
 * Add special fruits
 * Add local ranking
 * Add better sfx